-Site option B would also impact on an ancient woodland would be challenging for the construction of the substation.
-Site option C offers potential for site screening as a result
+Site option B would also impact on an ancient woodland designated area and is located on steep topography which would be challenging for the construction of the substation.
+Site option C offers potential for site screening as a result of existing woodland.
+Both site options would have access challenges for the construction and substation operation.

-During site construction activities, site option C could coordinated with the customer.
+During site construction activities, site option C could present some minor construction disruption to the existing power station, although this would be programmed to be coordinated with the customer.